AvaTrade is an online broker for trading Forex, CFDs on stocks, metals, energies, indices, bonds, and ETFs with no commission fees.

 AvaTradeGo: AvaTradeGo is AvaTrade’s mobile trading application, available on both the App Store and Google Play Store.

-AvaSocial: AvaSocial lets you access the strategies and experts and successful traders.
+AvaSocial: AvaSocial is a trading application by AvaTrade that lets you access the strategies of experts and successful traders.
 It is basically for copy trading.
 You can download AvaSocial on Google Play Store or Apple App Store.
 It is available on mobile phones alone.